gn1173471/TOS-lua/README.md

 You can edit the default settings at the top of the file.

-#### reportBlock
-Reporting a player also blocks them.
-You may report someone from the chat's context menu.

 #### toggleDuels
 Allows you to toggle whether or not you will receive duel requests.
 If you have [cwAPI](https://github.com/fiote/treeofsavior-addons) installed, in-game slash commands will be available, however this is not a dependency for the core functionality of the addon.